snap-one/docs-driverworks-fundamentals/source/includes/16_sysman_logging/_8-LOGAPPENDERCOLUMN.md

 <img src="images/16_8-02.png"/>

-For more information on using Log Appenders, please see the “Targeting Log Directories” section in the Advanced Logging Capabilities portion of this document
+For more information on using Log Appenders, please see the “Targeting Log Directories” section in the Advanced Logging Capabilities portion of this document.